artemvmin/traktor_s5_mod/README.md

 **Cue:**

+- Track stopped:
-- SHIFT + CUE to jump to the cue point [1] or set a cue point
+  - CUE to set a cue point [1]
-- CUE to play from the cue point (on release)
+  - HOLD CUE to play from cue point (press PLAY to continue playing after release)
+  - SHIFT + CUE to set a cue point and play on release
+- Track playing:
+  - CUE to jump to cue point
+  - SHIFT + CUE to jump to cue point and play on release

 **Reverse:**